 How to Answer “What Do You Do For a Living?”
 When You’re Unemployed

-However, if you are out socializing and are being introduced to your friend’s friends, you can be more casual with your response.
+When you are socializing and are being introduced to a friend’s friend or colleague, you can be more casual with your response.
 Talk about what you are passionate about, what motivates you, or give examples of what type of work interests you.

 Honesty is the best policy.
 That being said, how honest and upfront you are is entirely up to you.